Chicago Bee: History

 The Bee sponsored the original "Mayor of Bronzeville" contest which led to the use of the term "Bronzeville" for the neighborhood.
 The concept was originally suggested by theater editor James Gentry, who coined the term and had been sponsoring a beauty contest in the neighborhood since 1916.
 When Gentry left the paper in 1932, he took his concept with him to the Chicago Defender, which continued the contests.

-The paper's founder and owner Anthony Overton was a wealthy industrialist, owning such concerns as the Overton Hygienic Company, a cosmetics firm.
-He had also made a previous venture in publishing, in the form of the Half Century Magazine.
 After Overton's death in 1946, the Bee was briefly continued by his sons in a tabloid format, but was unsuccessful.
 It ceased publication in 1947.

 Very little of the Bee survives today, apart from the building it occupied.
 One historian was unable to find a single intact issue from the years 1925 to 1935.